Happy New Year!

 Good news, there is a Stone Fruit Salad Tree suitable for all Australian Climates.

-To check your climate and the suitability of Stone Fruits for your area, click on our Climate Map and/or see the variety information below.
+To check your climate and the suitability of Stone Fruits for your area, click on our Climate Map.

 Welcome to Fruit Salad Trees!